We're live on Product Hunt right now! Come support our launch

 Metabase pricing

-If you’re on a very small budget, it’s worth knowing that Metabase has an open source offering.
-However, for whitelabel visualizations, you’ll need a Pro or Enterprise plan.
+If you’re on a tiny budget, it’s worth knowing that Metabase has an open source offering.
+However, you’ll need a Pro or Enterprise plan for white-label visualizations.

 Metabase Embedded Analytics vs Preset Embedded Dashboards